Glomerulonephritis is a kidney condition that involves damage to the glomeruli, the tiny structures within the kidney that filter blood.

 Your doctor will ask about your symptoms and medical history and perform a physical exam will be done.
 Your doctor may test your bodily fluids and tissues with:

 - Blood tests

 - Kidney biopsy

 Images may be taken of your bodily structures.
 This can be done with:

 - Abdominal CT scan

-Treatment will depend on the cause of glomerulonephritis.
-The following steps may be taken to help kidney function or reduce further damage:
+Treatment depends on the cause of glomerulonephritis.
+The following steps may help kidney function or reduce further damage.